What patients and families need to know

 - There may need to be a more extended period of assessment in many of these youth.
 Autism-related cognitive-behavioral and social interventions supporting flexible thinking, planning, future thinking, self-awareness and social awareness are often a necessary component of this extended assessment process.
 Decisions around gender may emerge gradually as the young person increases in their ability to think realistically into the future.

-To learn more about our clinical guidelines or to inquire about our services, call 301-765-5432.
+To learn more about our clinical guidelines or to inquire about our services, please call 301-765-5432.